 The U.S. Department of Labor announced more than $69 million in funding opportunities to support the development of innovative strategies that will help youth and young adults with disabilities transition to the workforce successfully.
 Applications are due by Oct.
 31.

-The Office of Special Education and Rehabilitative Services will host the first session for the 2023-2024 OSERS Symposium Series, Belonging: Building and Sustaining Environments that Support High Expectations, Engagement, and Empowerment for All!, virtually on October 25, 2023, from 1:00 – 2:30 pm Eastern!
+The Office of Special Education and Rehabilitative Services hosted the first session for the 2023-2024 OSERS Symposium Series virtually on October 25, 2023.

 - Video Message from Director Williams